Education & Training

 Columbia, MO 65212

 Amy Williams, MD, MSPH, is a practicing family physician and an assistant professor and researcher in the Department of Family and Community Medicine.
 Her research focuses on child obesity, especially in low-income and racial and ethnic minority families.
-She is investigating the influence of stress from racial discrimination on child obesity, clinic and community-based approaches to preventing and treating childhood obesity, as well as policy initiatives to remove soda from children’s menus.
+She is investigating the influence of stress from racial discrimination on child obesity, as well as clinic and community-based approaches to preventing and treating childhood obesity.

 Dr. Williams recently received an American Academy of Family Medicine foundational award to study the implementation of an EMR-based tool to prevent, screen and manage child obesity in primary care clinics.